Explaining lepton-flavor non-universality and self-interacting dark matter with $L_\mu-L_\tau$: Charged-Current B-Meson Anomalies

 \section{Charged-Current B-Meson Anomalies}

 To address the \emph{charged}-current $B$-meson anomalies, we employ the $S_1$ LQ\textsuperscript{\ref{footnoteR2}} from Tab.~\ref{tab:charges} with Lagrangian

-Just like for the $S_3$ LQ above, the $L_\mu-L_\tau$ charge of $S_1$ automatically eliminates any and all lepton-flavor and baryon-number violation.
+Just like for the $S_3$ LQ above, the $L_\mu-L_\tau$ charge of $S_1$ automatically eliminates any and all lepton-flavor and baryon-number violation~\cite{Greljo:2021xmg}.
 Without this symmetry, dozens of $S_1$ Yukawa couplings would have to be tuned to minuscule values in order to suppress unwanted proton, muon, and tauon decays.

 The tau-flavored $S_1$ LQ contributes at tree level to the decay $b \to c \tau \nu_\tau$ that shows disagreement with the SM prediction.
 There are no new-physics contributions from the electron and muon sector as $S_1$ exclusively couples to tauonic leptons due to our $L_\mu-L_\tau$ symmetry.
-Integrating out the $S_1$ field from the effective Hamiltonian \cite{Jung:2018lfu} gives the Wilson coefficients at the matching scale $\mu=m_{S_1}$ as
+Integrating out the $S_1$ field gives the following relevant Wilson coefficients of the effective Hamiltonian~\cite{Jung:2018lfu}: